 It is important to note that proper planning is key to the success of designing a proper appliance.
 When these are poorly thought out and made, the following issues can occur:

-Communication with Burbank Dental Lab and creating a treatment plan are critical to ensuring success.
-There are several types of partials available; however, one great option is the Valplast partial denture.
+Communication with Burbank Dental Lab and creating a treatment plan are critical to success.
+Several types of partials are available; however, one great option is the Valplast partial denture.

 Valplast Flexible Partials